Tsifu/Memory/README.md

 ### Detail

-* Created a card, board and game class to handle respective object's logic
+* Created a card, board and game class to handle each object's component
-* Implemented redux containers to handle AJAX request for celebratory animation when the game is completed
+* Implemented redux containers to fetch AJAX request for celebratory animation when the game is completed
-* Renders each card component with specific card image to enhance user's experience
+* Renders each card component with specific card animation to enhance player's experience
 * Optimized random card placement with card shuffling logic
 * Leveraged classes in CSS styling to render different card layout dependent on game mode
-* Used React Modal to trigger user input and transition for game completion
+* Used React Modal to trigger user input and transition from game play to game completion